winapps-org/winapps/docs/docker.md

 You can find a guide for installing `Docker Engine` [here](https://docs.docker.com/engine/install/).

 ### Setup `Docker` Container
 WinApps utilises `docker compose` to configure Windows VMs.

-> [!IMPORTANT]
-> The [`compose.yaml`](https://github.com/winapps-org/winapps/blob/main/compose.yaml) file located within the root directory of the WinApps repository must be manually copied to `~/.config/winapps/compose.yaml`.
+A template [`compose.yaml`](https://github.com/winapps-org/winapps/blob/main/compose.yaml) is provided.

 Prior to installing Windows, you can modify the RAM and number of CPU cores available to the Windows VM by changing `RAM_SIZE` and `CPU_CORES` within `compose.yaml`.